-- 1.3 The application site is shown edged red on the site location plan shown in Figure 1.1 and extends to a total of just under 1.1 hectares.
-It is within the central area of Exeter city with a frontage to Queen Street, as well as Paul Street, which are main highways within the city centre.
-The site includes the Harlequins Centre building (including the frontage to Queen Street), service yard and surface car park. - 1.4 The site is on the edge of the established primary shopping frontages of the city, which is dominated by High Street, which is approximately 200m from the site to the south east and Princesshay Shopping Centre, located at the northern end of High Street (circa 300m from the edge of the Harlequins Centre site).
+- 1.4 The application site is shown edged red on the site plan shown in Figure 1.1 and extends to 1.04 hectares.
+It is within the central area of Exeter city with a frontage to Queen Street, as well as Paul Street, which are the main highways within the city centre.
+The site includes the existing Harlequins Centre building (including the frontage to Queen Street), service yard and surface car park. - 1.5 The site is on the edge of the established primary shopping frontages of the city, which is dominated by a High Street that is approximately 200m from the site to the south east.
+The Princesshay Shopping Centre, which is located at the northern end of High Street, is circa 300m from the edge of the Harlequins Centre site.

-Figure 1.1 Redline boundary of the proposed scheme location
+Figure 1.1 Redline boundary and site plan of the proposed scheme